-Every entity that operates some form of business will most likely have transactions involving cash in its day-to-day operation.
+Every entity that operates some form of business will most likely have cash transactions in its day-to-day operation.
 This includes collections from its customers and payments to its suppliers.

-Collection from its customers or otherwise known as Cash Receipts is the process where an entity makes the collection, issues a receipt, records the transaction in its books, and ultimately presents an accurate amount of cash and bank balances in its financial statements.
+Collection from its customers, otherwise known as Cash Receipts, is the process where an entity makes the collection, issues a receipt, records the transaction in its books, and ultimately presents an accurate amount of cash and bank balances in its financial statements.

 There are many different ways in which Cash Receipts can occur in an entity.
 For example, the entity may receive payment from its customer via cash, ATM deposits, cheques, online bank transfers, and third-party payment gateway platforms.

 Before the auditors decide what procedures to perform, the risks associated with auditing Cash Receipts should first be identified:

 - Risk of Material Misstatement: The Risk of Material Misstatement when auditing Cash Receipts is generally low as each Cash Receipt can be verified easily by tracing to supporting documents like bank statements for clearance.
 One of the common risks when auditing Cash Receipts is that it is not recorded in the appropriate accounting period.
 However, the risk may be higher when the entity operates in a cash-intensive industry where Cash Receipts have a higher chance of either not being recorded, recorded wrongly, or subject to the risk of misappropriation.

 - Control Risk: The Control Risk related to Cash Receipts is collections not being recorded in the correct accounting period or no bank reconciliation process to identify timing differences of Cash Receipts between their books and the bank statement.